SamuR4II/banm/readme.md

 # banm.py

 The program reads the links.txt file, opens Dmenu and shows you a few link/bookmark "folders".
-Whem you select one, you will see the links in that are in that "folder". then you can select a links or note and it will copy it to your clipboard.
+When you select one, you will see the links or notes that are in that "folder". then you can select a links or note and it will copy it to your clipboard.

 In the Links.txt file, "folders" are presented as a hashtag and text in brackets, like this: #[ExampleText]